lambdaTotoro/ScienceSlams/README.md

 # ScienceSlams
 My science slam slides, for easier distribution and code checking.

+## Upcoming Slams

+I will be in these cities on these dates:

+- 2019-05-15 -- Ludwigsburg
+- 2019-07-05 -- Nationale Akademie d.
+Wiss.
+Leopoldina

 ## Past Slams

 Since this repo started, I've been to these slams: